 Labels starting with a double underscore (

-For targets, some of these hidden labels have a special meaning and control how a target should be scraped:
+For targets, some of these hidden labels have a special meaning and control how Prometheus should scrape a target:

-__address__: Contains the TCP address that should be scraped for the target.
-It initially defaults to the
+__address__: This contains the TCP address that should be scraped for the target.
+It is initially set to the target's

 <host>:<port>pair provided by the service discovery mechanism.
-Prometheus sets the
+After relabeling, Prometheus sets the

 instancelabel to the value of

 __scheme__: This contains the HTTP scheme (